-4:1 Now Adam knew Eve his wife, and she conceived and bore Cain, saying, “I have gotten a man with the help of the Lord.”
+4:1 Now Adam knew Eve his wife, and she conceived and bore Cain, saying, “I have gotten a man with the help of the LORD.”
 2 And again, she bore his brother Abel.
 Now Abel was a keeper of sheep, and Cain a worker of the ground.
-3 In the course of time Cain brought to the Lord an offering of the fruit of the ground, 4 and Abel also brought of the firstborn of his flock and of their fat portions.
-And the Lord had regard for Abel and his offering, 5 but for Cain and his offering he had no regard.
+3 In the course of time Cain brought to the LORD an offering of the fruit of the ground, 4 and Abel also brought of the firstborn of his flock and of their fat portions.
+And the LORD had regard for Abel and his offering, 5 but for Cain and his offering he had no regard.
 So Cain was very angry, and his face fell.
-6 The Lord said to Cain, “Why are you angry, and why has your face fallen?
+6 The LORD said to Cain, “Why are you angry, and why has your face fallen?
 7 If you do well, will you not be accepted?
 And if you do not do well, sin is crouching at the door.
-Its desire is for you, but you must rule over it.”
+Its desire is contrary to you, but you must rule over it.”

 17 Cain knew his wife, and she conceived and bore Enoch.
 When he built a city, he called the name of the city after the name of his son, Enoch.
 18 To Enoch was born Irad, and Irad fathered Mehujael, and Mehujael fathered Methushael, and Methushael fathered Lamech.
 19 And Lamech took two wives.
 The name of the one was Adah, and the name of the other Zillah.
 20 Adah bore Jabal; he was the father of those who dwell in tents and have livestock.
 21 His brother's name was Jubal; he was the father of all those who play the lyre and pipe.
 22 Zillah also bore Tubal-cain; he was the forger of all instruments of bronze and iron.
 The sister of Tubal-cain was Naamah.